 The young of the lower caverns always behaved strangely after a clutching.
 The oldest youths were to be seen sitting tall and straight at their trestle table, as if to prove their maturity, while the younger ones bothered them with incessant questions.
 And the youngest, those under the age of ten, tore about like mating fire-lizards, infected with pure excitement at the prospect of a Hatching of dragons they were too small to Impress.

 The Weyrlingmaster, D’hor, seldom waited long after the laying of a clutch to formally name those among the Weyr children who would be allowed to stand as candidates.
-We adults of the Weyr knew that, in practice, any young man or woman in good health from the age of twelve to that of twenty Turns was entitled to take his or her chance on the sands.
+We adults of the Weyr knew that, in practice, any young man or woman in good health from the age of thirteen to that of twenty Turns was entitled to take his or her chance on the sands.
 But knowledge of the handful of youths that had been culled out from the candidate group over the Turns made the young ones wary.

 I had no such concerns over my own children.
 Of my five, my eldest daughter and two older sons already rode dragons; my second daughter was a journeyman in the Weavercraft at Poren Hold, and my youngest had yet to celebrate his fourth Turn.
 My two middle children would have been of an age to stand, had they but survived the childhood fever that had swept southern Pern eight Turns ago.

 Those losses had gravely depleted the Weyr’s young.
-Where there should have been twenty-five or thirty boys to stand for Cherganth’s clutch only a dozen or so had survived to be of age.
+Where there should have been twenty-five or thirty kids to stand for Cherganth’s clutch only a dozen or so had survived to be of age.
 Madellon’s riders would have to fly Search, but I wondered if the Holds, struck as badly or worse than the Weyr, would welcome the poaching of their children.

 I put the thought to one side and set down my ale mug as G’boran crossed from the far end of the dining cavern.
 I raised my eyes to meet my Wingleader’s amused gaze.
 “Whatever they said I did, I deny it.”